chrislim/IdeaBoard/README.md

 npm start
 ```

-Visit [http://localhost:3000/] to interact with IdeaBoard!
+Visit http://localhost:3000/ (or whichever port you chose) to interact with IdeaBoard!

 Your ideas are persisted to disk so it is safe to shutdown the server and start it up another time.
 [Markdown](https://github.com/coreyti/showdown) is supported in the idea description field.